Adolf Ziegler: Life

 Born to an architect father and a family of architects on his mother's side, Ziegler was always surrounded by artists.
-He studied at the Weimar Academy from 1910 under master of technique Max Doerner at the Academy of Fine Arts Munich.
+He studied at the Weimar Academy from 1910 under master of technique Max Doerner (artist) at the Academy of Fine Arts Munich.
 However, the First World War interrupted his studies when he signed up to become a front-line officer.

 After the war, he settled in Munich and continued his studies at the Academy of Fine Arts Munich in 1919, where he attended classes by art nouveau artist Angelo Jank.
 He ultimately achieved the position of professor at the Munich Academy in 1933, when the Nazis came to power.
 His works fitted the Nazi ideal of "racially pure" art, and, as the President of the Reich Chamber for the Visual Arts, he was entrusted with the task of eliminating avant-garde styles.
 This he did by expelling Expressionist artists such as Karl Schmidt-Rottluff.
-Writing to Rottluff, he forbade him from any artistic activity "professional or amateur".
+Writing to Schmidt-Rottluff, he forbade him from any artistic activity "professional or amateur".

 Already a member of the Nazi Party in the early 1920s, he met Hitler in 1925 and became one of his advisors in artistic matters.
 Hitler commissioned Ziegler to paint a memoriam portrait of his niece, Geli Raubal, who had committed suicide.
 In 1937 he painted the Judgement of Paris, which Hitler personally acquired some time later, hanging it in his residence at Munich—Hitler later also hung Ziegler's The Four Elements at a residence in Munich.
 It became an overnight sensation through frequent reproduction.
 This painting was much liked, judging by the enormous numbers of postcards and reproductions of it sold.
 The Nazi celebrations of the human figure without conflict or suffering were immensely popular.
 By this time, Ziegler had become the foremost official painter of the Third Reich and was awarded the Golden Party Badge, in recognition for outstanding service to the Nazi Party or State.